Jayasurya-Vardhan/EcoSizer/README.md

 Household PV and Battery Storage Systems are becoming increasingly important in the modern energy landscape, providing numerous advantages such as:

-- **Self-Consumption:** Maximizes direct use of energy produced by your own PV system.
+- **Self-Consumption:** Use more of the clean energy you generate directly, reducing your reliance on the grid.
-- **Self-Sufficiency:** Enhances self-sufficiency by reducing dependence on external energy sources.
-- **Energy Independence:** Allows households to generate and store their own electricity.
+- **Become Energy Independent:** Generate and store your own electricity, increasing self-sufficiency.
-- **Cost Savings:** Reduces reliance on grid electricity during peak hours, saving money.
+- **Save Money on Electricity Bills:** Reduce reliance on expensive grid power, especially during peak hours.
-- **Environmental Impact:** Promotes the use of renewable energy sources and lowers carbon footprint.
+- **Reduce Your Environmental Impact:** Generate clean energy and lower your carbon footprint.
-- **Grid Support:** Can contribute excess energy back to the grid, supporting overall grid stability.
+- **Support a Stable Grid:** Contribute excess energy back to the grid, benefiting everyone.

 ## Importance of Optimal Sizing